jmmendelson/cse15l-lab-reports/lab3.md

 ```

 What it's doing: enables recursive searching.
 This means grep will search through all directories and subdirectories starting from the given directory and match the specified pattern in all files.
-Why it's useful: This is essential when working with projects with a complex directory structure, such as source code repositories.
+Why it's useful: helpful when working with projects with a complex directory structure.
 It allows you to quickly search through all files in all directories for a specific term, saving time and effort compared to manually searching each directory.

 -l: Example 1
 ```